 Well it is, if you think of a university in the medieval sense as “a community of teachers and learners, a place where information is exchanged”.
 We do, as it turns out, have links with James Cook University and our members are welcome to attend some of its courses.
 However, the good news is there are no entry requirements for U3A, no exams, no degrees or awards granted, and very low fees or none at all!
 Each U3A is run and contributed to entirely by volunteers.

 The U3A Atherton Tablelands branch (U3AAT)

 Browse around our website and learn about us.
+Keep up with the latest on our U3AAT Facebook noticeboard.
 Our newsletters provide entertaining and informative reading about our activities.
-Any press releases, hot news items, last minute course changes and the like are announced here .
+Any press releases, hot news items, last minute course changes and the like are announced here.
 U3AAT offers courses ranging from literature studies to health and wellbeing to learning more about the world around us and may involve weekly attendance for a full semester, one-off lectures, or even outings to places of interest.
 As an added benefit, members share reciprocal rights to attend courses run by other U3A’s in Queensland.
 Tablelanders may be interested in attending Cairns U3A courses, for example.
 There is also an online branch of U3A which offers over 30 courses that can be done at your own pace and in your own home.
 See the “other ways to learn” section in our newsletters for further details.

 How to participate

 Once you have joined, you can request to register for any course or lecture through our online form, and of course, don’t hesitate to contact us should you have any questions.